-11.2 COLLECTING PAYMENT
+COLLECTING PAYMENT

-In most restaurants, a large percentage of your sales are received electronically.
+In most restaurants, a large percentage of your sales are received electronically through credit or debit cards.
 This is also a highly competitive and aggressive business.
 The fee and cost structures are extremely complex, making it difficult to make comparisons between companies.